Minnesota Attorney General's Office

 An Ounce of Prevention

-Stay on the preventive maintenance schedule recommended by your owner's manual to forestall large repair bills.
+Staying on the preventive maintenance schedule recommended by your owner’s manual may forestall large repair bills.
 Some repair shops also offer their own maintenance schedules that call for more frequent servicing than the manufacturer.
 If this is the case, ask a repair technician to explain the reasoning behind the recommendations.

 Since many parts of your car are interrelated, ignoring maintenance can lead to failure of other parts or an entire system.
 For example, neglecting to change the oil or check the coolant can lead to poor fuel economy, unreliability or costly breakdowns.
 Neglecting maintenance can also invalidate your warranty!